-This recipe is adapted from a very (very) old series of those weekly cookery magazines that used to be about – and probably still are!
+This recipe is adapted from a very (very) old series of those weekly cookery magazines that I used to buy.
 I am trawling back through some of my old cookery books trying out some ‘new’ recipes from them.

 The recipe calls for tinned pears…. but I definitely wasn’t going to do that as we had a bumper crop of our own pears, but if that’s all you’ve got it is worth a shot!

 Pork and pears are actually a lovely combination.